idris-lang/Idris-dev/docs/effects/simpleeff.rst

 ---------------------

-To find out the resource type of an effect, if necessary (for example if we want to initialise a resource explicitiy with ``runInit`` rather than using a default value with ``run``) we can run the ``resourceType`` function at the REPL:
+To find out the resource type of an effect, if necessary (for example if we want to initialise a resource explicitly with ``runInit`` rather than using a default value with ``run``) we can run the ``resourceType`` function at the REPL: